-As outlined in the EIS Traffic and Transport Assessment, several local road improvements are required in the vicinity of the airport site.
+As outlined in the EIS Traffic and Transport assessment, several local road improvements are required in the vicinity of the airport site.
 Badgerys Creek Road is also expected to be partially closed as part of the initial development of the airport site.
 The current alignment of The Northern Road is to be acquired for construction of the proposed airport.
-Investigations are underway Plan to upgrade and realign The Northern Road to outside the western boundary of the proposed airport.
-In addition, RMS and Transport for NSW are undertaking corridor studies for a new motorway along the general alignment of Elizabeth Drive between The Northern Road and the M7 Westlink Motorway.
+Investigations are underway to upgrade and realign The Northern Road to outside the western boundary of the proposed airport.
+In addition, RMS and Transport for NSW are undertaking corridor studies for a new motorway known as the M12, along the general alignment of Elizabeth Drive between The Northern Road and the M7 Westlink Motorway.

-Local roads within the Commonwealth landholdings, not within the Stage 1 construction footprint, are expected to remain open for public access.
-As longer term development proceeds, these roads would progressively be decommissioned.
+Some local roads within the Commonwealth landholdings, not within the Stage 1 construction footprint, may remain open for public access-this would be considered further as the design of the airport is developed.
+As long term development proceeds, any of these roads that remain open are expected to be progressively decommissioned.

 The proposed South West Rail Link Extension is expected to provide a railway station for the airport site.
 A specific alignment or station location is yet to be confirmed.
+A joint scoping study is being undertaken with the NSW Government to determine rail needs for Western Sydney and the airport.
+A potential final rail alignment will be determined through the joint scoping study with the NSW Government, with any enabling work required during Stage 1 expected to be subject to a separate approval and environmental assessment process.

-Although the rail line may not be constructed for some years after the opening of the airport, opportunities for corridor protection should be pursued with Transport for NSW, DP&E and local councils.
+Although the rail line may not be constructed for some years after the opening of the airport, opportunities for corridor protection outside of the airport site should be pursued by Transport for NSW, DP&E and local councils.